Plantago patagonica Jacq. var. aristata (Michx.) A. Gray

 [An article has not been written yet.]

-Plantago aristata description by Thomas H. Kent, last updated 25 May 2020.
+Plantago aristata description by Thomas H. Kent, not updated.

 © FloraFinder.org.
 All rights reserved.